Alamofire/Alamofire/Documentation/Usage.md

     }
 ```

-> It is important to note that using multiple response handlers on the same `Request` requires the server data to be serialized multiple times.
-Once for each response handler.
+> It is important to note that using multiple response handlers on the same `Request` requires the server data to be serialized multiple times, once for each response handler.

 #### Response Handler Queue

-Closures passed to response handlers are executed on the main queue by default, but a specific `DispatchQueue` can passed on which to execute the closure.
+Closures passed to response handlers are executed on the `.main` queue by default, but a specific `DispatchQueue` can passed on which to execute the closure.
 Actual serialization work (conversion of `Data` to some other type) is always executed on a background queue.

 ```swift
 let utilityQueue = DispatchQueue.global(qos: .utility)